front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 # NOTES

 Caching is disabled by default for user related content and for cart related content.
 This is done to avoid inadvertently caching sensitive user information.

-To avoid any performance regression it is highly recommended to use the `<WishlistProvider>` to handle wishlist related tasks (such as checking if a product is in the wishlist).
-This is the default behaviour of Front-Commerce since 2.6.0.
-So if you started with Front-Commerce at or after 2.6.0 you have nothing to worry about.
-However if you upgraded from versions lower than 2.6.0 please refer to the [WishlistProvider documentation](/docs/appendices/migration-guides#Wishlist-Provider)

 # Introduction